 Read our Ume Maru review.

 Daily Beer has been around for a decade now ever since it was founded in 2014.
-This celebrity-recognsied fried chicken and craft beer restaurant has more than 370 outlets in Korea, and they recently opened the first branch in Singapore at 212 Telok Ayer Street.
+This celebrity-recognised fried chicken and craft beer restaurant has more than 370 outlets in Korea, and they’ve got outlets at 212 Telok Ayer Street and CHIJMES

 Out of the seven different craft beers on tap, we tried the popular Seoul Weizen ($14++) and K-Festbier ($14++).
 The former is a wheat beer with a smoother and milder profile, while the latter is a great balance of bittersweet flavours.
 Though slightly intense, you get a caramelly flavour that makes this drink addictive.
 It’s a must to enjoy your beer with the Angry Bird (from $27.90++): we got the regular crispy fried chicken and sweet garlic soy sauce, and I personally recommend the classic flavour.